eatfirst/python-tuco/docs/usage.rst

         refunded = properties.FinalState()
         charged_back = properties.FinalState()

-The state machine will be validated when it gets parsed by python interpreter and below you can find a visual representation of this state machine.
+The state machine will be validated when it gets parsed by Python interpreter and below you can find a visual representation of this state machine.

 .. image:: ../tests/fixtures/sample-fsm.svg